appsquatting/appsquatting/README.md

 Domain squatting, a well-known adversarial tactic that attackersregister domain names that are purposefully similar to popular do-mains, had been observed and studied for decades.
 Recent studiessuggested that squatting-like attacks have been penetrated to various problem spaces.
 We demonstrates that squattingbehaviors are also prevalent in the mobile app ecosystem with adifferent manner, which we called “App Squatting”.
 Specifically,attackers may release app with identifiers (e.g., app name, pack-age name or developer name) that are confusingly similar to thosebelonging to popular apps or large Internet brands.

 We summarize 11 deformation models for app squatting.
-In particular, we propose and implement a tool named “AppCrazy”, which is capable of automatically generating variations of app identifiers, to facilitateour analyses.
+In particular, we propose and implement a tool named “AppCrazy”, which is capable of automatically generating variations of app identifiers.

 Squatting-generation Models: